jerryasher-older/yt-transcript/README.md

 yt-transcript: a bookmarklet to pop up the youtube transcript
 -----------------------------------------

-I like the youtube transcriptions, but I dislike the small box, and mostly I dislike the difficulty in selecting and copying portions of the transcript.
+I like youtube transcripts, but I dislike the small box youtube puts them in, and mostly I dislike the difficulty in selecting and copying portions of the transcript.